Same-sex marriage in Illinois: Civil unions

+Introduction and passage

 Representative Greg Harris introduced the Illinois Religious Freedom Protection and Civil Unions Bill to the Illinois General Assembly on February 23, 2007.
 It aimed to make the creation, benefits, and dissolution of civil unions essentially identical to marriage.
 The bill was not brought to a vote before the House.
 On February 18, 2009, Harris re-introduced the civil union bill, which was reported out of committee following a 4–3 vote along party lines, with Democrats in support and Republicans opposed, but died on the floor.
 Instead of proceeding with that bill, the Youth and Family Committee substituted its language in a bill already before the committee on May 26, 2009.
 On November 30, 2010, the Illinois House of Representatives passed the bill by a vote of 61–52.
 The Senate approved it on December 1 by a vote of 32–24.
 Governor Pat Quinn signed the legislation on January 31, 2011, and it went into effect on June 1, 2011.

-Following Governor Quinn's signature of the 2013 law that legalized same-sex marriage in Illinois, civil unions remain in effect and operative for both opposite-sex and same-sex couples.
-Couples who want to convert their civil union to a marriage can do so, with or without performing a new ceremony, for up to one year from the date that the marriage law took effect (i.e. until June 1, 2015).
-Those couples were exempt from paying a fee.
-The date of the marriage was recorded as the date of the original civil union.
+Following Governor Quinn's signature of the 2013 law that legalized same-sex marriage in Illinois, civil unions remain in effect and available for both opposite-sex and same-sex couples.
+Couples who wanted to convert their civil union to a marriage could do so, with or without performing a new ceremony, for up to one year from the date that the marriage law took effect (i.e. until June 1, 2015).
+Those couples were exempt from paying a fee, and the date of the marriage was recorded as the date of the original civil union.
 Couples who waited longer than one year have to perform a new ceremony and pay a fee.